patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 - 1 Bigquery dataset
 - 1 Bigquery table

-To use terraform, you need to install Terraform in your local machine (+add to PATH), and have your google credentials (service account credentials) as a json file witin `"credentials"` directory in the same level of your working directory.
+To use terraform, you need to install Terraform in your local machine (+add to PATH), and have your google credentials (service account credentials) as a json file within `"credentials"` directory in the same level of your working directory.
 Then, you can run terraform commands in your terminal **in your terraform working directory**.

 ```bash
 terraform init